uPortal-Project/soffit-samples/README.md

 This project contains several example Soffits for uPortal.
-More information about Soffit can be found on the [Soffit project page](https://github.com/drewwills/Soffit).
+More information about Soffit can be found in the [uPortal manual](https://jasig.github.io/uPortal/developer/soffits/).

 ## Building This Project